diana-hui-yang/cohesity-scripts/nfs/README.md

 ## Description

-The scripts can utilize mutiple mount points to backup Oracle databases. backup-ora-coh-nfs.bash script uses Oracle backupset and  backuo-ora-coh-oim.bash uses Oracle incremental merge.
+The scripts can utilize mutiple mount points to backup Oracle databases. backup-ora-coh-nfs.bash script uses Oracle backupset and  backuo-ora-coh-oim.bash uses Oracle incremental merge. backuo-ora-coh-oim.bash should be used with Cohesity snapshot feature as a complete backup solution.
-They support full, incremental, and archive logs backup options.
+Both support full, incremental, and archive logs backup options.
 They also supports recvoery catalog.

 When run the script without any options, it displays the script usage